3D render of a Ranch house designed by Cedreo

 Best for: Mobile users, real estate agents, interior designers, home owners

-The application is best suited for interior decorating — not so much new builds.
-For instance, its key selling point is its 3D furniture library, which allows you to browse a branded selection of furniture, rugs, light fixtures, and more in a virtual space before buying them.
+One of its key selling points is its 3D furniture library, which allows you to browse a huge selection of furniture, rugs, light fixtures, and more in a virtual space before buying them.

-For real estate agents, Homestyler could be a useful tool for showing clients the “potential” of their new home — adding some “homey” touches that speak to buyers on an emotional level.
+For real estate agents, Homestyler could be a useful tool for staging homes to help buyer connect on an emotional level since you can do VR walkthroughs after furnishing the space.
 Interior designers might use it as a collaboration tool for helping clients choose the right dining table, sofa, or wall color.

 Key Features: